zafher-byte/python-automation-basics/README.md

 ## 📌 What You Will Find Here

 - Simple automation scripts

+    ## 📂 File Rename Automation

+  **file_rename.py** is a simple Python automation script that renames all files in a selected folder.

+  ### What this script does:
+  - Renames files using a clean numbered format (file_1, file_2, etc.)
+  - Keeps the original file extensions
+  - Skips folders and only processes files
+  - Helps practice basic file handling and automation logic

 - File handling examples
 - CSV and basic data processing
 - Small scripts created for learning and practice